ysonC/auto-stock-backtest/README.md

----
 # Stock Backtest Automation

-Automate the process of downloading, processing, and analyzing stock data to perform backtesting with Python scripts.
+This project automates the downloading, cleaning, and analysis of stock data to perform backtesting using Python.
+It provides modular scripts for different tasks like data extraction, cleaning, backtesting, and reporting.
----

 ## Installation